h2non/rocky/README.md

 <img align="right" height="180" src="http://s22.postimg.org/f0jmde7o1/rocky.jpg" />

-Plugable and versatile HTTP proxy for traffic forward and replay.
+**Plugable** and versatile **HTTP proxy** for **traffic forward and replay**.
 Built for [node.js](http://nodejs.org).

-`rocky` essentially acts as a reverse HTTP proxy forwarding and/or replaying the traffic to one or multiple backends.
-It could be used as a part of your backend migration strategy, using it as your frontend server or integrated in your current `node.js` backend.
+`rocky` essentially [acts](how-does-it-works) as a reverse HTTP proxy forwarding and/or replaying the traffic to one or multiple backends.
+It was mainly designed to assist during a backend migration strategy, using it as your frontend server or integrated in your existent `node.js` backend.

 `rocky` can be used [programmatically](#programmatic-api) or via its [command-line](#command-line) interface.